-Merlo Construction reached out to Ohio Concrete in the summer of 2012 for assistance in flipping the originally bid one-million-square-foot FedEx asphalt parking lot to concrete.
+Merlo Construction reached out to Ohio Concrete in the summer of 2012 for assistance in flipping the originally bid 1 million square foot FedEx asphalt parking lot to concrete.
 Jim Barnhart, senior engineer with Ohio Concrete, and Wayne Moening, NW Ohio promotion director with Ohio Concrete, worked with Ray for nearly a year on design and promotion meetings with FedEx officials.

 The first hurdle Merlo and Ohio Concrete had to pass was two-fold – they had to overcome the perception that concrete was too expensive and also ensure the pavement was designed to provide the life the owner expected.